-St John's experienced a 6.9% reduction in Undergraduate admissions applications in 2021-22, with 1,198 applications received and around 780 candidates interviewed.
-Interviews were conducted remotely, as they were in the previous admissions cycle.
-A sizeable programme of outreach and recruitment activities has been undertaken, with the return to in-person events following easing of COVID-19 restrictions.
-This included open days, schools visits, subject taster sessions and admissions clinics.
-There has been continued engagement with Link Areas and other target schools through in-person visits and online outreach sessions alongside collaborative outreach programmes targeting particular cohorts of prospective applicants.
-We continued our partnership with Generating Genius in 2021-22, which involves a multi-intervention outreach programme targeting high-achieving Black students from London state schools in STEM subjects.
+St John's received a similar number of Undergraduate admissions applications in 2022-23 compared with the previous cycle, with 1,188 applications received and 784 candidates interviewed.
+Interviews were conducted remotely, as has been the case since the 2020-21 admissions cycle.
+A sizeable programme of outreach and recruitment activities has been undertaken.
+This included open days, school visits, subject taster sessions and admissions clinics.
+There has been continued engagement with Link Areas and other targeted schools through in-person visits and online outreach sessions alongside collaborative outreach programmes targeting particular cohorts of prospective applicants.

 St John's contributed to the University-wide Cambridge Bursary Scheme as well as the enhanced scheme (CBS2).
-In total, 197 means-tested bursaries were provided in the year, of which 121 were at the maximum bursary level (£3,500 for the full academic year).
-As a result of the CBS2 introduction: 14 new students who would not, in the past, receive a bursary benefitted; 16 middle-income students received an increased bursary compared to what they would have been entitled to in the past; and 14 students who had been on Free School Meals received an additional grant of £1,000.
-At the College level, we awarded 118 full St John's College Studentships to students from a low-income background, which in combination with the Cambridge Bursary covered their maintenance expenses in full.
-We awarded 44 sliding scale Studentships to students from middle-income backgrounds, and two students benefitted from the MPhil Studentships scheme.
-The total of the combined Studentship awards was more than £1m.
+In total, 194 means-tested bursaries were provided in the year, of which 112 were at the maximum bursary level (£3,500 for the full academic year; £5,600 for independent students).
+28 students who had been on Free School Meals received the Education Premium, an additional grant of £1,000.
+At a College level, we awarded 98 St John's College Studentships to students from low-income backgrounds (family income up to £25,000) totalling £719k.
+We also awarded 36 Studentships to students from middle-income backgrounds (family income between £25,000 and £42,620) totalling £173k.

-53 students received College funding for their summer projects and activities in Long Vacation 2021, whereas 105 students have been awarded Travel Grants.
-The total amount awarded in 2021-22 to fund research projects, summer activities and travel has been c £110K.
-5 Pre-Admissions prizes were awarded to Home students from state schools.
-There were also 6 full scholarships; 22 partial scholarships; and 10 top-up funding bursaries for international and EU students.
+51 students received College funding for their summer projects and activities in Long Vacation 2022, and 131 students were awarded Travel Grants.
+The total amount awarded in 2022-23 to fund research projects, summer activities and travel was £90k.
+4 Pre-Admissions prizes were awarded to Home students from state schools who started their undergraduate studies at St John's in October 2022.
+There have also been 2 full scholarships, 22 partial scholarships, and 7 top-up funding bursaries for international and EU students.
+Between July 2022 and June 2023, 488 students received Learning & Research Fund support totalling £198k.
+During the same period, £50k has been awarded in hardship grants, approximately £29k for undergraduate students and £21k for postgraduates.

-A Title C Fellow and Two Title B Fellows were elected.
-Four outstanding new Research Fellows were elected in Computer Science, History, Human Social and Political Sciences and Pure Mathematics.
-Six new College Research Associates were appointed offering a College affiliation to a significant number of talented post-doctoral researchers in the University.
+A Title C Fellow and five Title B Fellows were elected.
+Four new Research Fellows were elected in Computer Science, History, Human Social and Political Sciences and Pure Mathematics.
+Five new College Research Associates were appointed offering College affiliation to post-doctoral researchers in the University.